 - Ergonomic chairs and adjustable tables

-- A desktop video magnifier is available at Ealing and Brentford campus for visually impaired user to magnify books
+- A desktop video magnifier is available on our West London campus for visually impaired users to magnify books

 A dedicated AT workstation is located on each floor of the Paul Hamlyn Library at Ealing, the Student Study Space on Floor 2 at Paragon House and in the Library on Floor 9 at the Berkshire Institute of Health in Reading.

 Users with disabilities may have the right to longer borrowing periods if stated in their ISP.
-These allow an additional week to be added to our regular loan periods: ie, two weeks for one week loan items and four weeks for three week loans.
+These allow an additional week to be added to our regular loan periods, as follows:

 Students with this additional loan entitlement are still required to renew or return their books by the revised due date or overdue charges will apply.